 Teddy is just the sweetest name for a little boy.
 And the two guys named Theo that I knew in middle school were just the coolest of the cool.
 I love it when classic names like Theodore can have really hip nicknames.
 Plus,

-Theodore means "gift from God," and that's pretty special.
-7 Amelia or Amelie (Amy, Mia, Milly, Mimi)
+Theodore means “gift from God,” and that’s pretty special.
+7 Amelia/Amelie (Amy, Mia, Milly, Mimi)

 Amelia or Amelie are really unique and creative names on their own, but you definitely can’t go wrong with nicknames like Mia, Milly, Mimi, or even classic Amy.
 Amelia “became popular in England after the German House of Hanover came to the British throne in the 18th century —

-it was borne by daughters of George II and George III," reported Behind the Name.
+it was borne by daughters of George II and George III,” per Behind the Name.
 Pretty regal, eh?
 8 Rosemary (Rosie, Rose)

 “Rose, like the lines of seats in a theater,” as Rose Nylund from